stoplightio/docs/articles/projects/git.md

 # Git Repositories

 ## What
-* Stoplight is built on top of git
+* The Stoplight Platform is built on top of git
 * All Stoplight projects are a git repository
 * You can use Access Tokens to access the Stoplight API, authenticate Prism in a continuous integration environment, and access the underlying git repositories for projects
 * You can make this part of your git workflow, add it to scripts, or your CI/CD process